 Don't worry, we speak : Español (Spanish), too!

-Most cities in the region aren’t well suited to pedestrians when compared to other European cities.
+Most cities in the region aren’t well suited to pedestrians.
 In fact, due to precarious infrastructure, often driving or public transport are the only ways of reaching even the shortest distances.

 That’s not the exception.
 It’s the rule.